allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 - Submit an attempt for at least 80% of in-class exercises
 - Pass at least 50% of in-class exercises

-To pass an exercise, you should submit a first attempt by the initial deadline.
-You will have one week after that initial deadline to submit a passing attempt.
-If you don't submit it by the deadline, you should still attempt the exercise to get submission credit.
+If you submit a first attempt at an exercise by the deadline, and submit a passing attempt within one week of the deadline, you will receive full points toward both submission and pass percentage.

+If you submit a first attempt late, but within one week of the deadline, it will count as 1/2 of an assignment toward your submission percentage.
+If your first attempt was late but you submit a passing attempt within two weeks of the deadline, it will count as 1/2 of an assignment toward your passing percentage.

 Exercises will be automatically graded using GatorGrade.
 If you think GatorGrade has made a mistake, contact me.